os-fpga/Raptor/BUILD.md

   git add Backend
   git commit -m "Bump Backend or any message"
   ```
-  7. It's a good idea to do the build before pushing.
+  6. It's a good idea to do the build before pushing.

-  8. Once you are sure, push your changes:
+  7. Once you are sure, push your changes:

   ```
-  git push origin --set-upstream <your branch name like EDA-968>
+  git push origin --set-upstream <your branch name>
   ```

-  9. After the last command, you should be able to create a Pull Request in the Raptor repository.
+  8. After push, you should be able to create a Pull Request in the Raptor repository.